Skip to Content

 Hydrangeas are native to both the Far East and America.
 They were traditionally blue, pink, or white, but today’s new varieties bring red, purple, violet, and lime green colors.

-1. Choosing Your Hydrangea Plant
+1. Choosing Your Plant

 Hydrangeas are one of the most popular floral shrubs.
-There are over 75 varieties of hydrangea bushes.
-As a result of their popularity, there has been a lot of work in creating new varieties.
+There are over 75 varieties.
+Because of their popularity, much work has been done to create new varieties.
 They feature more intense colors, stronger stems, and longer bloom times.
-The shape of the hydrangea flowers has different names.
-The flowers that look like pom-poms are called “mophead hydrangeas,” and the flatter-shaped blooms are called “lacecaps.”

 2. Location is Key

-These beautiful blooms look best when planted in mass, so select a location to plant several hydrangea shrubs together.
+These beautiful blooms look best when planted in mass, so select a location to plant several shrubs together.

 3. Create the Perfect Soil